microsoft/DynamicTelemetry/docs/docs/Architecture.Action.Explanation.document.md

 performance but doesn\'t intentionally modify system state.

-The following sections will discuss sample actions within the scope of dynamic telemetry, such as collecting configurations, enabling CPU sampling, managing flight recorders, inducing memory dumps, and collecting other state types.
+The following sections will discuss sample actions within the scope of Dynamic Telemetry, such as collecting configurations, enabling CPU sampling, managing flight recorders, inducing memory dumps, and collecting other state types.